Completely You: Home

 By Nancy Kalish for Completely You

 As a health coach, I want my clients to cook and eat nutritiously.
 But I know that they won’t do it unless it’s easy and quick, which is totally understandable.
-After a long day, I certainly don’t want to spend lots of time laboring in the kitchen, so I’m always on the lookout for new kitchen gadgets and tools that save me time and effort while helping me eat healthfully.
+After a long day, I certainly don’t want to spend lots of time laboring in the kitchen, so I’m always on the lookout for new kitchen gadgets and tools like those commercial hamburger press that save me time and effort while helping me eat healthfully.
 Here are five favorites I reach for over and over.

 T-Fal ActiFry Low-fat Multi-cooker